poofypigeon/monostable-555/README.md

-# Monostable 555 Tactile Switch Decounce Circuit
+# Monostable 555 Tactile Switch Debounce Circuit

 > Designed as an alternative to the monostable 555 timer circuit used in Ben Eater's 8-bit breadboard computer.